Bio

-About
+About My Approach

 Psychology of Business

 I use a psychology of business approach to assist business owners to understand the foundations of psychology that permeate all business endeavors.
 There isn’t an area of a business's success that isn’t rooted in psychology.
 The psychology of business approach should create the foundation for guiding the operational structure of the business, as well as the creative e.g. media assets.
 It is all psychology.
 The importance of this can't be understated.
 Do you want your ad to be seen?
 Do you want to keep your employees long-term?
 Understanding what drives people helps business owners in all areas- from keeping employees optimally productive, to getting clients in the door, to strong sales numbers.
-Using calculable human nature, we create smart business practices.
+Using calculable human nature, we increase revenue and create smart business practices.

 Full-Circle Marketing

-The most successful marketing understands just how large the marketing umbrella actually is and incorporates a mixture of a tried and true psychological principles.
+The most successful marketing understands just how large the marketing umbrella is and incorporates a mixture of a tried and true psychological principles.
 Marketing extends to every part of your business that interacts with the customer.
 So, is customer service part of marketing?
 If all of your marketing efforts lead customers through your door to then be turned off by your crabby receptionist- did your marketing plan fall short?
 Full-circle marketing is more effective.
 It follows the customers experience to maximize satisfaction at every point maximizing your investment.

 Approaching creative assets for your brand with an adept understanding of the basic principals of business is the first crucial component to effective creative assets.
 Incorporating necessary psychological principles to achieve your desired outcome, is the second.
 Surprisingly, the majority of creatives are not taught about business and thus there is often a disjoint in marketing materials- one of the most crucial parts of a business's success.
+(Why are the larger corporations so much better at marketing?
+Yes- they have the capital.
+But they also have marketing agencies.
+At agencies, business minds and creative minds work together to create marketing materials.
+You need both sides of this coin!)

 Sustainable Business Practices